 This must be kept with the unsatisfactory report.

 Do I need to send a copy of the report with proof of remedial work being completed to the council within 28 days?

 This requirement has been specifically introduced to alert the council to any properties which may have been sub-standard but are now safe for the tenant.

 You must provide the council with the unsatisfactory report along with written confirmation to prove you have had the necessary remedial/or further investigative work done.

-How do I check if the electrician I use to test my electrical installation meets the qualified and competent requirement?
+How do I check if the electrician I use to test my electrical installation meets the qualified and competent requirements?

-Any Electrician you use to do the electrical inspection and testing in your property must have:
+Any Qualified Electrician you use to do the electrical inspection, and testing on your property must have: